Fox sisters

 The Fox sisters were three sisters from Rochester, New York who played an important role in the creation of Spiritualism: Leah (April 8, 1813 – November 1, 1890), Margaretta (also called Maggie), (October 7, 1833 – March 8, 1893) and Catherine Fox (also called Kate) (March 27, 1837 – July 2, 1892).
-The two younger sisters used "rappings" to convince their older sister and others that they were communicating with spirits.
+The two younger sisters reported "rappings" to convince their older sister and others that they were communicating with spirits as if by a coded signal.
 Their older sister then took charge of them and managed their careers for some time.
 They all enjoyed success as mediums for many years.

-In 1888, Margaretta confessed that their rappings had been a hoax and publicly demonstrated their method.
-Despite their confession, the Spiritualism movement continued to grow in popularity.
+In 1888, Margaretta recanted her story, saying the rappings had been a hoax and publicly demonstrated their method, although she later retracted this confession.
+Despite their loss of credibility, the Spiritualism movement continued to grow in popularity.